Modeling/Surveys

 three lanes of traffic on highwayNorth Jersey Regional Transportation Model‑Enhanced

-In 2023, the model was validated and updated to a base year of 2019.
-Applications of the 2023 model will begin in 2024.
-In the meantime, the data and documentation below reference the most recent official model executions and the 2018 validated model.
+Applications of the 2023 model, validated to a 2019 base year, will begin in late 2024.
+Until then, the data and documentation below reference the most recent official model executions and the 2018 validated model.

 The NJRTM‑E is available on request to consultants and transportation professionals.